mikej075/mikej075/README.md

 Application Support Specialist
 ------------------------------

-I come from a development and API background, and lately I've been diving deeper into CI/CD and Terraform.
-I'm really focused on building out continuous integration and automation in the cloud.
+My main focus has been building cloud based projects allowing me to dive deeper into CI/CD and Terraform.
+My passion is building out continuous integrations and automations in the cloud.

 * 🌍  I'm based in United States
 * 🖥️  See my portfolio at [https://michaeljamesportfolio.com](http://michaeljamesportfolio.com)